A practical guide to Atlassian AI: Features, pricing & alternatives (2026)

 Atlassian AI is a suite of AI-powered features deeply integrated into Atlassian's cloud platform, not a standalone product.
 It includes Atlassian Intelligence, which uses OpenAI models and Atlassian's Teamwork Graph, and Rovo, an AI teammate with Search, Chat, and Agent capabilities.

 For JSM teams, Atlassian AI offers a virtual service agent for common questions, AI-powered summaries and sentiment analysis for tickets, and smarter ticket sorting.
-These features largely depend on knowledge stored within Confluence.
+These features are highly effective when used with knowledge stored within Confluence.

 Share this post